-This service aims to care and support children, young adults and their families from the Wolverhampton area with a Wolverhampton GP or select neighbouring CCG’s, who have a life limiting illness and wish to be cared for at home.
+This service aims to care and support children, young adults and their families from the Wolverhampton area with a Wolverhampton GP or select neighbouring Integrated Care Board (ICB) who have a life limiting illness and wish to be cared for at home.
 Most people accessing these services will already be known to the Paediatric or Adult Community nursing team.

 All staff have a Children’s Nurse Qualification, and additional training in looking after children with Palliative care support needs.

 We recognise that talking about life limiting illness and planning future care needs is never easy, particularly when it concerns the care of children and young adults.
 Some of these services cater specifically for children and young adults who are coming to the final stage of their illness and are in the last few weeks of their lives.
 We want to offer the child/young person nursing care and support that allows them to remain at home for as long as they can with their families.
 Being cared for at home allows young people to participate in family life and remain close to parents and siblings.